Did Your Employer Start Treating You Differently After You Spoke Up?

 You were written up for things that never mattered before.

-Or maybe you were even fired.
+Maybe you were even fired.

 If something about the situation feels wrong, you may be dealing with workplace retaliation, which can violate both Florida and federal employment laws.